Maks3w/FR3DLdapBundle/Resources/doc/index.md

 ### Cookbook

-Look the cookbook for another interesting things.
+Look the cookbook for other interesting things.

 - [Override Ldap Manager](cookbook/override_ldap-manager.md)
 - [Prevent guess registration with a username that already exists on LDAP](cookbook/validator.md)